Arlen22/TiddlyServer/README.md

 ## Installation

-The guide at https://arlen22.github.io/tiddlyserver/docs/gettingstarted.html is the best place to get started.
+The guide at [from the original repository](https://arlen22.github.io/tiddlyserver/docs/gettingstarted.html) is the best place to get started.

 ## Short instructions